 Museum activities for children, and the childlike!

-The summer of 2018 is the children’s museum summer!
 In museums you can find a lot of things to do and see for people of all ages.
 With your Museum Card, you can for example set out for adventure in ancient castles, explore a submarine on Suomenlinna island, play at a toy museum, wash gold or climb into a plane or the cab of a train!

 On this page we collect different kinds of hints to delight children and everybody who is childlike during the museum visit.
 On the page you find information about the Children’s Museum Passport, fun Museum Activities, links to the museums’ own activities for children and hints for a successful museum visit with children.